matthieuboisgontier/Sit_Reward_EEG/README.md

 ## R script
 This repository contains an `R` script "Reward_Positivity_Data_Analysis.R" to analyze reward associated with sitting down or squatting while undergoing electroencephalographic (EEG) recording.
+The dataset used for this script is in the "Data_R_models" folder.

 ## Data for analyses in R
 The data used in the R script is available in CSV format in the "Data_R_models" directory.